Position

 Q: Can I use Rovada Redcurrant bushes in my spring border design?

 A: Definitely!
 They make a fantastic addition to a spring border, especially alongside tulips.
-Their lobed leaves and green flowers create an attractive contrast, and you’ll get to enjoy their fruit later in the season.
+Their lobed leaves and green flowers create an attractive contrast, and you’ll enjoy their fruit later in the season.

 Q: When do Rovada Redcurrants typically flower and fruit?